louis-burrows/Todo/README.md

 ### Code Quality & Architecture

-- [ ] Implement proper TypeScript types for navigation props instead of using 'any'
 - [ ] Add comprehensive unit tests for all components and services
 - [ ] Implement E2E testing
 - [ ] Add proper error boundaries and error handling